Operation Arctic Fox: Final battles of III Corps and the end of the operation

 Finnish machine gun emplacement east of Kestenga.

 While XXXVI Corps was struggling against the Soviets, III Corps' situation was not much better, despite reinforcements arriving from the transfers of XXXVI Corps to the south.
 Group F's new drive on Ukhta was immediately stopped in its tracks by recent reinforcements of the 88th Rifle Division.
 The Soviets now launched a heavy counterattack.
 The Finns, who were still reorganising with the recently arrived German units for a revived push to the east, were forced to retire.
 To counter the new threat AOK Norwegen now threw in everything it had available to bolster the Finnish front.
 New assignments included another regiment from XXXVI Corps as well as parts of the 14th Finnish Infantry Regiment pulled from Operation Platinum Fox, the German front in the far north.
 The new reinforcements helped to stabilise the front.

 Finally, on 30 October, the new long-planned offensive began, and after two days a Soviet regiment was encircled.
 Finnish General Hjalmar Siilasvuo proceeded to clear the perimeter with his troops.
 After the disappointing performance of the SS units under his command and the realization that he neither the Finnish nor the German high command is going to provide him with additional forces or substantial reinforcements, he slowed down the advance towards the east and instead concentrated on clearing and securing the area.
 Those mop-up operations were completed by 13 November.
 By that point the Finnish 3rd Division had killed 3,000 Soviet soldiers and captured 2,600.

 With the Germans mostly unable to operate and advance without the support of the experienced Finnish units, their hope now lay on a continuation of the attack led by the Finns themselves.
 These hopes were soon squashed.
-Field Marshal Carl Mannerheim, supreme commander of the Finnish forces, insisted on delaying further offensive operations, citing military and logistical reasons.
+Field Marshal Gustaf Mannerheim, supreme commander of the Finnish forces, insisted on delaying further offensive operations, citing military and logistical reasons.
 On 17 November, Siilasvuo ordered an immediate stop to the Finnish III Corps' offensive, despite positive feedback from his field commanders that further ground could be taken.
 This sudden change in Finnish behaviour was, in some part, the result of diplomatic pressure by the United States and Britain.
 Finland was no longer interested in spearheading such an offensive.
 With the Finnish refusal to be involved in further offensive operations, Arctic Fox came to an end in November and both sides dug in.